Construction Injuries FAQ

 A: Most are.
-The workers' compensation system is designed to provide benefits to injured workers no matter whether an injury is caused by the employer's or employee's negligence.
+The workers' compensation system is designed to provide benefits to injured workers regardless of whether an injury is caused by the employer's or employee's negligence.
 But there are some limits.
-Generally, injuries caused because an employee is intoxicated or using illegal drugs are not covered by workers' compensation.
+Generally, injuries caused because an employee was intoxicated or using illegal drugs are not covered by workers' compensation.

 Q :What happens during an OSHA inspection?

 A: The OSHA inspector will meet with the employer and explain the nature of the inspection and will review employer documents pertaining to workplace injuries and hazards.
 Then the inspector will "walk-around" the plant and physically inspect the workplace.

 The employer and a representative of the employees are allowed to accompany the inspector on the walk-around.
 The inspector will also talk with employees and ask them questions.
 At the end of the inspection, the inspector will informally tell the employer of any possible violations that may have been uncovered during the inspection.